sblum55/SAM-SIMON-CHALLENGE/README.md

 1. The player will then hit the "Get sequence" button to get the next round sequence
 1. Player will continue play as long as they repeat the correct sequence
 1. If player doesn't repeat the correct sequence they lose the game and the game starts over
+1. If the player gets to 100 points, 10 rounds, they win the game!

 ## User Stories
  - When I load the page, I will see four circle outlined in color in a grid and start button